Beit Jinn: History

+2017 Beit Jinn offensive

 In December 2017, according to the Syrian Observatory for Human Rights, control of the village was a source of fighting between the Syrian Arab Armed Forces and the al-Qaeda-affiliated Levant Liberation Committee.
 Following the Beit Jinn offensive of late 2017, the Syrian government took control of the area.
 The local rebels surrendered and were allowed to leave.